 Getting Ready for Your Safari

 You’re about to embark on a once-in-a-lifetime safari.
-To make the absolute most of your adventure, it’s essential to be prepared.
+To make the absolute most of your adventure, it’s essential to be prepared and know what to pack for a safari.
 Geographic Expeditions’ safari experts have compiled packing tips for your grand expedition, so that you can show up ready for game drives, bush walks, gorilla treks, camp stays, and more, and have the most extraordinary safari experience possible.

 “What an extraordinary adventure you planned for us!
 All the natural wonders of Africa were enchanced by beautiful and intersting accommodations, seamless travel from camp to camp, and unique touches that can only be arranged by a group with the expertise, experience, and connections of GeoEx.” –Harriet E.